hazelcast/hazelcast-cpp-client/README.md

 ### 7.4.11.
 CP Subsystem

-Hazelcast IMDG 4.0 introduced CP concurrency primitives with respect to the [CAP principle](http://awoc.wolski.fi/dlib/big-data/Brewer_podc_keynote_2000.pdf), i.e., they always maintain [linearizability](https://aphyr.com/posts/313-strong-consistency-models) and prefer consistency to availability during network partitions and client or server failures.
+Hazelcast IMDG 4.0 introduced CP concurrency primitives with respect to the [CAP principle](http://awoc.wolski.fi/dlib/big-data/Brewer_podc_keynote_2000.pdf), i.e., they always maintain [linearizability](https://aphyr.com/posts/313-strong-consistency-models) and prefer consistency over availability during network partitions and client or server failures.

-All data structures within CP Subsystem are available through `HazelcastClient::getCPSubsystem()` API.
+All data structures within CP Subsystem are available through the `HazelcastClient::getCPSubsystem()` API.

-Before using CP structures, CP Subsystem has to be enabled on cluster-side.
-Refer to [CP Subsystem](https://docs.hazelcast.org/docs/latest/manual/html-single/#cp-subsystem) documentation for more information.
+Before using the CP structures, CP Subsystem has to be enabled on the cluster-side.
+Refer to the [CP Subsystem](https://docs.hazelcast.org/docs/latest/manual/html-single/#cp-subsystem) documentation for more information.

 Data structures in CP Subsystem run in CP groups.
 Each CP group elects its own Raft leader and runs the Raft consensus algorithm independently.
 The CP data structures differ from the other Hazelcast data structures in two aspects.
 First, an internal commit is performed on the METADATA CP group every time you fetch a proxy from this interface.
-Hence, callers should cache returned proxy objects.
+Hence, callers should cache the returned proxy objects.
 Second, if you call `DistributedObject::destroy()` on a CP data structure proxy, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed.
 For this reason, please make sure that you are completely done with a CP data structure before destroying its proxy.

 #### 7.4.11.1.
-Using Atomic Long
+Using atomic_long

 Hazelcast `atomic_long` is the distributed implementation of atomic 64-bit integer counter.
 It offers various atomic operations such as `get`, `set`, `get_and_set`, `compare_and_set`, `increment_and_get`.
 This data structure is a part of CP Subsystem.